German football league system: Brandenburg

 The Brandenburg State Football Association league system is the state association league system in the state of Brandenburg and starts at level six of the German league system with the Brandenburg-Liga on top.
 The current (2016–17 season) champions are VfB Krieschow.
 The champions are directly promoted to Oberliga Nordost.

 Below the state association league system eight district associations work as feeders to the Landesklasse.
 In the 2016–17 season, the full system comprises 64 divisions having 871 teams.
 Additionally, 11 teams play above the state association league system: SV Babelsberg 03, FC Energie Cottbus, FSV 63 Luckenwalde and FSV Union Fürstenwalde (all Regionalliga Nordost), SV Grün-Weiß Brieselang, Brandenburger SC Süd 05, SV Altlüdersdorf, FSV Optik Rathenow, VfB Krieschow, SV Victoria Seelow and FC Strausberg (all Oberliga Nordost).

 Berlin

 The Berlin Football Association league system is the state association league system in the state of Berlin and starts at level six of the German league system with the Berlin-Liga on top.
-The current (2020-21 season) champions are Eintracht Mahlsdorf.
+The current (2022-23 season) champions are SV Sparta Lichtenberg.
 The champions are directly promoted to NOFV-Oberliga Nord.
+Within the BFA, main and Reserve teams (Addressed as II, III, IV, V etc.) are allowed to play in the same rank up to Landesliga but will be grouped separate.
+When the main team is being overtaken by a reserve team by promotion, the teams switch the names for the following season.